nasa/fprime/docs/UsersGuide/guide.md

 and overhead to develop such systems.

 This guide is intended to expose the features of F´ and seek to allow users and developers to take advantage of all F´ has to offer.
-It is broken down into four documentation sections:
+It is broken down into three documentation sections:
 - User's Manual
 - Best Practices
 - Developer Documentation